-PDPH is exploring accessible transportation options to allow as many people as possible in this category to be vaccinated at a vaccine site.
-Planning is in process for in-home vaccination for the estimated 7,400 persons who are bedbound or otherwise unable to travel a vaccination site.
+The City is exploring accessible transportation options to allow as many people as possible in this category to be vaccinated at a vaccine site.
+For the Center City Vaccination Center, as described prior, the City and SEPTA are offering multiple transportation options to the site.
+However, planning is in process for in-home vaccination for the estimated 7,400 persons who are bedbound or otherwise unable to travel a vaccination site.
 For example, the Philadelphia Fire Department has also developed a model for conducting in-home vaccinations for homebound individuals using two-person EMS teams.
-The capability will be available in March.
+The capability will be available in the coming weeks.